JosephEoff/josepheoff.github.io/_posts/2024-01-13-motorcontrol17.md

 According to AN280, you need to figure out the allowable voltage rise first.

 In my case, all of the components have been selected to allow a maximum of 1000VDC.
-I'm going to allow only
+I'm going to allow only 500VDC across the motor (and the diode.)

 The resistor value is then: \$R = \frac{V_{allowed-peak}}{I_{motor-peak}} = \frac{500V}{3.6A} = 139\Omega\$